Hey Kids (Start Here)

 “Hate that,” Volker said conversationally, and tore into a chunk of vy’ta.

-“Just trying to keep you alive,” Telford said.
+“Just trying to keep you alive,” Telford replied.

 Volker nodded.
 “Can you teach me to fight?”